Alipsa/renjin-test-maven-plugin/README.md

     - echo "Success" after each test is successful, defaults to false
 - replaceStringsWhenCopy
-    - replace string occurrences in the R scripts when they are copied from the src to target this is useful if you created a plugin to GNU R and Renjin so you can replace the library name in the tests to include the group name (see example below).
+    - replace string occurrences in the R scripts when they are copied from the src to target this is useful if you created a plugin where the same code should work in both GNU R and Renjin but you want to publish the renjin version with a group name you own instead of org.renjin.cran and hence you need to change the call to library name in your tests to include the group name (see example below).
 You can have as many <property></property> blocks as you want.

 Example of overriding a few parameters: